etolton49/Engineering_4_Notebook/README.md

 For this assignment, we had to use flask, a library that allows you to build interactive websites solely using python and some HTML.
 We had to build a website with two buttons that controlled two LEDs.
 The Python script for this can be [found here](https://github.com/etolton49/Engineering_4_Notebook/blob/master/Python/Flask/flask_gpio/app.py) and the HTML script can be [found here](https://github.com/etolton49/Engineering_4_Notebook/blob/master/Python/Flask/flask_gpio/templates/index.html)
 ### Lessons
 During this assignment, we learned how to build a website with HTML, and support it with FLask.
 Also, we learned how to read data from the website, and use that to control GPIO pins.

+## I2C with GPIO pins
+### Objetives
+For this assigment, we had to use an accelerometer and an LED screen.
+Then we had to display the X, Y, & Z accelerations on the screen, The code for this can be [found here](https://github.com/etolton49/Engineering_4_Notebook/blob/master/Python/I2C.py)
+### Lessons
+During this assignment, we learend how to use the I2C protocol on the pi.
+We also learned how to hook up and control an accelerometer and an LED screen.
+These two pieces of tech, especially the accelerometer, will be essential in building our pi in the sky, and tracking data.

+## Headless
+### Objetives
+For this assigment, we had to use an accelerometer to record the X acceleration data of the pi.
+We then had to display this data in a line graph that moved as more data points were added.
+Finally, we had to get this program to run when the pi started up, and make the pi run on a battery so that we could walk around the engineering lab without it being plugged into anything.
+The code for this can be [found here](https://github.com/etolton49/Engineering_4_Notebook/blob/master/Python/Headless.py)
+### Lessons
+During this assignment, we figured out how to store the accelerometers data, and how to display the data in an animated line graph (which was surprisingly easy).
+We also learned how to use crontab to make our code run on the pi's startup.
+This "headless" pi is basically the base to any data recording pi in the sky.

+## Pi camera
+### Objetives
+For this assigment, we had to use the pi camera and PiCamera() library to take pictures with different filters and record a video.
+The three mini assignments for this can be found here: [Starting camera preview](https://github.com/etolton49/Engineering_4_Notebook/blob/master/Python/camera_test01.py), [Looping through image effects and taking pictures](https://github.com/etolton49/Engineering_4_Notebook/blob/master/Python/camera_test02.py), [Recording video](https://github.com/etolton49/Engineering_4_Notebook/blob/master/Python/camera_test03.py)
+### Lessons
+During this assignment, we learend how to use pi camera and take pictures with it.
+Also, we learned how to manipulate the pictures and record videos.

+## Hack your stuff
+### Objetives
+For this assigment, we had to take apart a beeper that uses a switched to be turned on and off.
+Next, we had to "hack it" so that we could control the beeper with the pi.
+We did this by adding a relay between the batteries and one side of the switch so tat we could control whether it was getting power.
+The contrlling code can be [found here](https://github.com/etolton49/Engineering_4_Notebook/blob/master/Python/beeper.py)
+### Lessons
+During this assignment, we learned how use a relay in order to control normal items with the pi.
+We also learned how to hack the beeoer so that we could turn it on and off, which may be useful for the pi in the sky if we ever need to locate it.